medimarket.com logo

 Who is it recommended for?

-The STRE 1 and STRE 2 programs stimulate fast muscle fibers with targeted frequencies — they may contribute to increased urethral closure pressure.
-The two stress programs operate at different frequencies, so you can choose based on your physician's recommendation.
+The STRE 1 and STRE 2 programs stimulate fast muscle fibres with targeted frequencies — they may help increase urethral closure pressure.
+The two stress programs operate at different frequencies, so choose per your physician’s recommendation.

-In addition to the URGE 1–2 programs, the Sure Pro offers a unique option: the TIBN (tibial nerve stimulation) programs target bladder hyperactivity non-invasively using ankle electrodes.
-If probe treatment is uncomfortable or you seek a complementary therapy, TIBN is an alternative.
+Besides the URGE 1–2 programs, the Sure Pro offers a unique option: the TIBN programs use ankle electrodes to non‑invasively target bladder overactivity.
+If probe treatment is uncomfortable or you want a complementary therapy, TIBN is an alternative.

-The MIXED program is designed for combined treatment of stress and urge incontinence — it targets both issues in a single session.
-The two-channel design allows you to use probe stimulation and TIBN simultaneously.
+The MIXED program is designed for combined treatment of stress and urge incontinence — it targets both issues in one session.
+The two‑channel design lets you use probe stimulation and TIBN simultaneously.

 The PAIN program uses TENS technology to target chronic pelvic pain.
 It can be used as needed, even daily.